“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack? While recent

 While he has not explained in detail how he will accomplish these campaign goals, Castro’s commitment to them is unwavering.

 Castro has served as Mayor of his hometown of San Antonio and later served as HUD Secretary under the Obama Administration.
-As Mayor, Castro introduced a revolutionary policy for an innovative pre-kindergarten program which allowed children from lower-income families to receive free Pre-K education and middle-class families to pay on a sliding scale.
+As Mayor, Castro introduced a revolutionary policy for an innovative pre-kindergarten program that allowed children from lower-income families to receive free Pre-K education and middle-class families to pay on a sliding scale.
 As HUD Secretary, Castro was accused of selling too many mortgages to Wall Street Banks without enough oversight and regulation citing poor management of delinquent mortgages by fellow Democrats like Elizabeth Warren and others.

 Julian Castro’s twin brother Joaquin is a Texas House Representative and has a larger voting record than his older Presidential running brother Julian.
 However, Julian does have more political experience over other running Democrats even if it was at the local and state level, peppered with some federal experience through the Housing and Urban Development department.